Yiya-Solutions/sample/course-styles/course-nested-pages-copy/README.md

+---
+description: >-
+  Tedious creating new sections, links automatically update, menu structure is obvious , tags are harder to use in descriptions
+---

-# Course Nested Pages Copy
+# Course Nested Pages

-Some new content
+Welcome to Yiya AirScience, [student](../course-list.md)!